Hello everyone, today I am sharing how to make easy DIY cheese markers with chalkboard paint for a charcuterie.

 How to Make Cheese Markers for A Charcuterie

-Next came the plan, make cheese markers for a charcuterie board that are easy, straight forward and pieces I can use over and over.
+Next came the plan, to make cheese markers for a charcuterie board that is easy clean up, straightforward, and pieces I can use over and over.
 This is where the chalkboard paint became ideal.
 Therefore, the hunt began for pieces to create the cheese labels.

-First, finding a package of different round wooden shapes at Michael’s, gives me the perfect pieces to make these cheese tags.
-They are a great size and will be perfect for seeing the names of the cheeses and other items clearly.
+First, finding a package of different round wooden shapes at Michael’s, gave me the perfect pieces to make these easy cheese markers.
+They are a great size and will be perfect for seeing the cheese name of the types of cheeses being served and other items on the charcuterie board clearly.

-Small Clothespins to Make an Easy Elegant DIY Stand
+Small Clothespins Make an Easy Elegant DIY Stand

-So then, I began looking for something to allow these buffet labels to stand.
+So then, I began looking for something to allow the cheese tag to stand.
 Wait until you see what I bought!
 Small wooden clothespins, perfect right?
 And different!

-Finding these small clothespins was exciting because these are so different from other buffet labels, I have seen in the marketplace.
-By the way have you seen charcuterie markers with clothespins as feet?
+Finding these small clothespins was exciting because they are so different from other buffet labels, I have seen in the marketplace.
+By the way, have you seen charcuterie markers with clothespins as feet?

-Also, clothespins work great, if I need taller feet for instance, using different height dishes for food these are easy to change!
+Also, clothespins work great, if I need taller feet, or use different height dishes for food these are easy to change!

 Not having seen these adds originality to this cheese marker craft.
 I think these are adorable and I’m adding a bit of elegance a perfect match for our home.